 - the authorities are satisfied, among other things, if the previously discussed and established requirements are met at all times.

 For this purpose, the association tries to compare the requirements of the above-mentioned different actors with characteristics that can be used to assess whether the respective requirement is or was actually met.
-In the case of tree health, these characteristics refer, for example, to the growth of the tree (measured in cm per year), the bud formation (measured in number of buds in spring, etc.).
+In the case of tree plantings, these characteristics relate, for example, to the growth of the tree (measured in cm per year) and the number of trees planted per year as well as the total number of trees planted over all years (see project page “Reforestation: Bayanzurkh Mountain“).
+The financial commitment for this service should also be visible in the future via the donation register, so that it is clear how much money was used to plant and care for how many trees per year.
 In this way, the association ensures that measurable parameters are available for evaluating the success of the association.

 Who does what?

 The above shown task-overview table clearly regulates the areas of responsibility of each individual member of the association, so that valuable work is used efficiently.
-Financial decisions are made democratically by vote of our team.
-Each team member gets one vote.
-Since there are currently 7 team members, there is a clear result for each vote.
-Abstentions or unclear votes result in a new vote on the same issue, so that ultimately a clear voting result is always achieved.
+Financially effective decisions are made exclusively by the association’s board and not by voting in the team or by questioning the supporters.